 Procedure

-1. Create a local directory that will store registry images by entering the following command:
+1. Create a local directory that stores registry images by entering the following command:

 $ mkdir $QUAY/storage